zwaldowski/ProjectTeamRocket/README.md

 Alright, Eclipse is very finicky… to say the freaking least.
 You may or may not need to add the Googke Play services library after importing the project - I don't know, I haven't tried it on anybody else's computer yet.

 File > Import… > Android > Existing Android Code Into Workspace.
-Root directory is `libproject` in the *project root* (`ProjectTeamRocket`), you should have the Play SDK pop up in projects.
+Root directory is `libs` in the *project root* (`ProjectTeamRocket`), you should have the Play SDK pop up in projects.
 Same rules as before, no checkboxes, hit Finish.
 The project should build now...

 Your emulator!
 --------------